percona/k8spsmdb-docs/docs/faq.md

 Find more information on sidecar containers in the appropriate [documentation page](sidecar.md#operator-sidecar).

-## How to provoke the initial sync of a Pod
+## How to provoke the initial sync of a Pod?

 There are certain situations where it might be necessary to delete all MongoDB instance data to force the resync.
 For example, there may be the following